Nash: Neural Adaptive Shrinkage for Structured High-Dimensional Regression: Introduction

-In this work, we introduce \textit{neural adaptive shrinkage} (Nash), a novel regression model framework that can leverage neural networks to automatically learn the form of the penalty and select the amount of regularization without using cross-validation or approximate methods.
-Hence, alleviating the limitations listed above.
-We fit Nash using a novel variational inference empirical Bayes (VEB) method called split VEB, originally introduced for smoothing over-dispersed Poisson counts \citep{xie_empirical_2023}, that we adapt here for high-dimensional Gaussian linear models.
-When no side information is available, our approach corresponds to optimizing the lower bound of a recently proposed model by \cite{kim_flexible_2024} and has similar computation complexity $O\left((n +K)p\right)$.
-However, our learning algorithm is much simpler than the one proposed by \cite{kim_flexible_2024} and allows easy integration of machine learning approaches for penalty learning (e.g., neural net, xgboost \cite{chen_xgboost_2016}).
+We show that adapting split VEB to high-dimensional Gaussian linear regression with covariate-dependent priors yield a coordinate ascent algorithm that reduces the cost of neural network prior learning from $O(p)$ backward passes per sweep to a single batched update results specific to the Gaussian linear setting and absent from \citet{xie_empirical_2023}.
+When no side information is available, our approach corresponds to optimizing the lower bound of a recently proposed model by \citet{kim_flexible_2024} and has similar computation complexity $O\left((n +K)p\right)$, where $K$ is the number of components in the adaptive shrinkage prior \citet{stephens_false_2017} used by \citet{kim_flexible_2024}.
+However, our learning algorithm is much simpler than the one proposed by \citet{kim_flexible_2024} and allows easy integration of machine learning approaches for penalty learning (e.g., neural net, xgboost \citet{chen_xgboost_2016}).
 Hence, Nash is both an extremely efficient high-dimensional regression method when no side information is present and a very flexible alternative when side information is available.
 We demonstrate that Nash is a highly competitive framework through a comprehensive study on real data examples.